brightspot/react-examples/learning-fun/README.md

 Make sure you have your front-end application running so you can see how the Preview Panel in Brightspot updates real-time.

 Create a page in Brightspot.
 Make sure to enter a title; the rest of the fields are optional.
-After you publish your material, you will see the page appear in the Preview Panel in Brightspot!
-You can also verify in your front-end application that your published content displays.
+You can see your content updating in the preview as you are inputting content.

 ## How everything works

 Brightspot gives you the power to customize Brightspot, add new classes, create endpoints, and much more with JS Classes.
-One helpful feature Brightspot provides is a Preview Panel when you are creating and publishing content.
+One helpful feature Brightspot provides is a Preview Panel when you are creating content.

 Navigate to `brightspot/src/examples/pages`.
 This directory contains the JS Classes files that are uploaded to Brightspot.